-So before we get started, we want to Define what an index fund.
+So before we get started, we want to Define an index fund.
 So index one is a portfolio that traps different stocks, bonds, and other securities, and an index fund is a type of mutual fund, but that’s where it ends.
-Many people think mutual funds, index funds are interchangeable that they’re the same things, but they are not in Index Fund is just one type of mutual fund.
+Many people think mutual funds and index funds are interchangeable, that they’re the same things, but they are not.
+Index Fund is just one type of mutual fund.

 So what’s so unique about an index fund is?
-It is set up to match an index or track a particular market and other mutual funds, not index funds.
+It is a setup to match an index or track a particular market and other mutual funds, not index funds.
 They are different because instead of trying to match the market, they are trying to create one.
 This difference between an index fund and a mutual fund is critical.
 After all, the sole purpose of a mutual fund is to beat the market.
-On the other hand, the sole purpose of an index fund is to match the market or match whatever sector it is set up to track.
+On the other hand, the sole purpose of an index fund is to match the market or match whatever sector it’s set up to track.

 That brings us to our history lesson for the day.
 You see, it is crucial to understand your history when you are investing, and history when it comes to investing is a powerful tool.
 So index fund started in 1975 and was invented by Jack Bogle, the founder of Vanguard.
 For 1975 the only way you could invest in a batch of stocks was through mutual funds.
 The problem with this was that mutual funds could barely beat the market.
-So Jack Bogle came up with this earth-shattering groundbreaking idea, which was rather than trying to beat the market, why not create something that would mimic the market open.
-He has some haters because as soon as he said he had invented the index fund and his idea as simple as it was.
+So Jack Bogle came up with this earth-shattering groundbreaking idea.
+The Idea was rather than trying to beat the market, why not create something that would mimic the market open.
+He had some haters as soon as he said he had invented the index fund, an idea which was as simple as it seemed.
 It meant that you did not need the mutual fund manager, and even today still have few Index Fund haters.
-Because how can you justify charging people an unreasonably high amount of money to manage a mutual fund when the index fund is being so easy.
+Because how can you justify charging people an unreasonably high amount of money to manage a mutual fund when the index fund is so easy.

 By creating the index fund, a long chain of events occurred.

 First, You no longer need an individual to manage the fund.